-In today's New Jersey Globe, NJBIA Chief GAO Christopher Emigholz explains why and how NJ's top job creators are already paying well beyond their fair share of corporate taxes and how the #njleg must reject Governor Phil Murphy proposed $1-billion-plus tax hit. #dobetterforbusiness
+In today's New Jersey Globe, NJBIA Chief GAO Christopher Emigholz explains why and how NJ's top job creators are already paying well beyond their fair share of corporate taxes and how the must reject Governor Phil Murphy proposed $1-billion-plus tax hit.

 newjerseyglobe.com/state-governme…